mabdelfattahm/certified-aws-solutions-architect-associate/1-aws-fundamentals/rds.md

     - To fix this we can create read replicas for reporting
 - Read replicas are used for SELECT operations (not INSERT, UPDATE, DELETE)
 - Network cost for read replicas:
-    - In AWS there is network cost if data goes from one AZ to another
+    - In AWS there is network cost if data goes from one AZ to another however for **Read Replicas within the same region you don't pay any money**
-    - In case of cross AZ replication, additional costs may incur because of network traffic
+    - In case of across region replication, additional costs may incur because of network traffic
-    - To reduce costs, we could have the read replicas in the same AZ
+    - To reduce costs, we could have the read replicas in the same region but different AZs

 ## RDS Multi AZ (Disaster Recovery)